1999 W. R. Myers High School shooting

-The W. R. Myers High School shooting occurred on April 28, 1999, at W. R. Myers High School in Taber, Alberta, Canada.
-The gunman, 14-year-old school dropout Todd Cameron Smith, entered the school and began firing at students in a hallway, then went to the central hub of the school in front of the band room, killed one student and wounded another.
-It was the first fatal high-school shooting in Canada since the St. Pius X High School shooting, 24 years earlier.
+On April 28, 1999, 14-year-old Todd Cameron Smith opened fire with a semi-automatic rifle at W. R. Myers High School in Taber, Alberta, Canada, killing one student and injuring another.
+Smith, a school dropout, was wrestled to the ground by a gym coach at the school.
+After being taken to the ground, Smith was taken into custody by a school resource officer.
+It was the first fatal high school shooting in Canada since the St. Pius X High School shooting 24 years earlier.

+Smith was tried as a juvenile, and in November 2000, Smith pleaded guilty to one count of first-degree murder and two counts of attempted murder and was sentenced to three years in a youth detention center.

 Shooting

 The incident began when Smith entered the school campus armed with a .22-caliber Ruger 10/22 semi-automatic rifle and 375 rounds of ammunition (350 rounds of live ammunition in his coat pocket and 25 rounds loaded into the rifle).
 As lunch concluded, he fired at three students in a hallway adjacent to the cafeteria.
 He fatally shot 17-year-old Jason Lang at point-blank range, and then shot at one other student.
 Gym coach Cheyno Finnie managed to wrestle Smith to the ground.
 He was arrested without further incident by a Taber constable, who also served as the school's resource officer.
 Smith was charged with one count of first-degree murder, and two counts of attempted murder.